 Section 3.3 Special Meetings

-Special meetings of stockholders of the Exchange may be called at any time by the holders of a majority of the voting power entitled to vote for the election of directors, by the Board acting pursuant to a resolution adopted by a majority of the directors then in office (provided that number of directors then in office constitutes at least one-third of the total number of directors), or by the Chairman of the Board, the Chief Executive Officer, the President or the Secretary.
+Special meetings of stockholders of the Exchange may be called at any time by the holders of a majority of the voting power entitled to vote for the election of directors, by the Board acting pursuant to a resolution adopted by a majority of the directors then in office (provided that number of directors then in office constitutes at least one-third of the total number of directors), or by the Chair of the Board, the Chief Executive Officer, the President or the Secretary.

 Section 3.4 Voting

-Each stockholder entitled to vote in accordance with the terms of the Certificate of Incorporation of the Exchange and these By-Laws may vote in person or by proxy, but no proxy shall be voted after three years from its date unless such proxy provides for a longer period.
+Each stockholder entitled to vote in accordance with the terms of the Certificate of Incorporation and these By-Laws may vote in person or by proxy, but no proxy shall be voted after three years from its date unless such proxy provides for a longer period.
 Directors shall be elected by a plurality of the votes cast; all other questions shall be decided by the affirmative vote of a majority of the shares present in person or represented by proxy at the meeting and entitled to vote thereon, except as otherwise provided by the Certificate of Incorporation or applicable law.
 Voting at meetings of stockholders need not be by written ballot.

 Section 3.5 Quorum

-Except as otherwise required by law, by the Certificate of Incorporation of the Exchange or by these By-Laws, the presence, in person or by proxy, of stockholders holding shares constituting a majority of the voting power of the outstanding shares of capital stock of the Exchange shall constitute a quorum at all meetings of the stockholders.
+Except as otherwise required by law, by the Certificate of Incorporation or by these By-Laws, the presence, in person or by proxy, of stockholders holding shares constituting a majority of the voting power of the outstanding shares of capital stock of the Exchange shall constitute a quorum at all meetings of the stockholders.
 In case a quorum shall not be present at any meeting, the holders of a majority in voting power of the shares entitled to vote thereat, present in person or by proxy, shall have the power to adjourn the meeting from time to time, without notice other than announcement at the meeting, until the requisite amount of stock entitled to vote shall be present.
 At any such adjourned meeting at which the requisite amount of stock entitled to vote shall be represented, any business may be transacted that might have been transacted at the meeting as originally noticed.

 Section 3.6 Notice of Meetings

 Whenever stockholders are required or permitted to take any action at a meeting, a notice of the meeting shall be given that shall state the place, if any, date and hour of the meeting, the means of remote communications, if any, by which stockholders and proxy holders may be deemed to be present in person and vote at such meeting, the record date for determining the stockholders entitled to vote at the meeting (if such date is different from the record date for stockholders entitled to notice of the meeting) and, in the case of a special meeting, the purpose or purposes for which the meeting is called.
-Unless otherwise provided by law, the Certificate of Incorporation of the Exchange or these By-Laws, the notice of any meeting shall be given not less than ten (10) nor more than sixty (60) days before the date of the meeting to each stockholder entitled to vote at the meeting as of the record date for determining the stockholders entitled to notice of the meeting.
+Unless otherwise provided by law, the Certificate of Incorporation or these By-Laws, the notice of any meeting shall be given not less than ten (10) nor more than sixty (60) days before the date of the meeting to each stockholder entitled to vote at the meeting as of the record date for determining the stockholders entitled to notice of the meeting.
 If mailed, such notice shall be deemed to be given when deposited in the United States mail, postage prepaid, directed to the stockholder at such stockholder's address as it appears on the records of the Exchange.

 Section 3.7 Action Without Meeting